 That’s conversion rate optimization at its best!

-Since the conversational flow is dynamic and requires constant back and forth, it allows you to observe user behavior.
+Since the conversational flow is dynamic and requires constant back and forth, it allows you to observe user actions.
 Flow analytics offer an important insight into when or where prospects most often drop off allowing you to optimize and improve the funnel on the go.

 Another benefit?
 Bots are able to collect and save even partial data.
 Hence, even if a potential prospect doesn’t finish the entire sequence, you still have data to work with and perhaps design a nurture sequence that can help close the deal at a later date.